 I’m Not Memorizing That

 The really neat thing about password managers is their web browser extensions.
 They will open the webpage of the site you wish to log into, paste the username and password into their respective fields, then log you into the site.
+All automatically.
 This makes using crazy long and random passwords easy.
 Pretty sweet.

 My Password Manager of Choice